Average Cost of a Wedding in the UK 2026

 Wedding Car Cost

 A wedding car isn't just for transportation—it can make a great backdrop for photos as well.
-The average wedding car hire cost is £217, but prices vary based on the location of the wedding, as well as the type of wedding car.
+The average wedding car hire cost has risen to around £593 in 2026, though prices vary drastically based on your location, rental duration, and the type of vehicle—from a classic VW campervan up to a vintage Rolls-Royce.

 Wedding Ceremony Cost

-The cheapest way to get married is by exchanging vows at a statutory ceremony in a register office—this costs around £57 (£46 for the ceremony and £11 for a marriage certificate).
+The cheapest way to get married is by exchanging vows at a statutory ceremony in a register office.
+In 2026, the basic ceremony room rate is £57, plus a £35 per-person fee to give notice, and £12.50 for the marriage certificate.
 But a statutory ceremony at a register office doesn't allow for personal vows, guests, flowers, music or any of the other usual fanfare.
 Of course, you can choose other settings but they will cost more.
 The table below will give you an idea of some popular ceremony venue costs.

 Ceremony Costs